cognitivegears/asciiquarium_redux/README.md

 - --fullscreen: make Tk window fullscreen
 - --font-min (int): minimum Tk font size bound for auto-resize
 - --font-max (int): maximum Tk font size bound for auto-resize
+- --ai / --no-ai: enable or disable Utility AI behaviors
+- --port (int): web server port for web backend

 ## Notes

 - Terminal uses `asciimatics`; Tk backend renders to a Canvas with per-cell text.
 - Tk resizes by adjusting the character grid to the window size; the scene rebuilds when size stabilizes.
+- When Tk font_auto is enabled, font size auto-fits within [font_min_size, font_max_size] so the castle fits; sliders clamp min<=max.
 - Ensure a UTF-8 locale and a monospaced font for best results.

+Behavior highlights

+- Fish can drift vertically (bounded by fish.vertical_speed_max; default 2.0 rows/sec) while keeping mostly horizontal motion.
+- Utility AI (when enabled) prioritizes eating fish food; when very hungry and no food is available, larger fish may prey on strictly smaller fish.
+- Predation creates a brief splat effect; prey are immediately respawned to maintain population.
+- If fish counts remain low for a while, restocking gently replenishes the population.

 ## Tk backend requirements (Tkinter)